rydal05/OpenSourceIssueTracker/README.md

 3. LLM chatbot feature to find projects
 4. save/follow repos

-### Demo Video
+### Demo Video & Other
 Demo of the project is viewable [here](https://youtu.be/zB7AYFokeWQ?si=2xfSKD9YnrQF2cmp).
 This was entered into the KnightHacks 2026 hackathon, [BloomKnights](https://bloomknights.devpost.com/).
 The devpost is viewable [here](https://devpost.com/software/freeira).